-H. Reserves of Fund Equity
+L. Reserves of Fund Equity

 The County records reservations for portions of fund balance which are legally segregated for specific future use or which do not represent available, spendable resources and, therefore, are not available for expenditure.
 Unreserved fund balance indicates that portion of fund equity which is available for appropriation in future periods.
-Fund balance reserves have been established for encumbrances outstanding, material and supply inventories, prepayments, long-term interfund obligations, available debt service fund equity, notes receivable, the County's investment in its own special assessment bonds, and the net assets available for distribution to external investment pool participants.
+Fund balance reserves have been established for encumbrances, materials and supplies inventory, prepayments, advances, debt service, loans receivable, long-term investment in Sandusky County bonds and external investment pool participants.

-I. Interfund Transactions
+M. Interfund Transactions